Horace Edwin Joseph Reffell (1865-1902)

 In March 1888 he deserted from the army until he was found in September of the following year.
 He was tried and found guilty, being sentenced to 42 days in prison.
 However this did not seem to harm his military career, as he was then quickly promoted to corporal in April 1892, sergeant in April 1895, and then to colour sergeant in 1901.
 A Colour Sergeant is a non-commissioned rank in the infantry regiments of the British Army, ranking above Sergeant and below Warrant Officer Class 2, and was introduced into the British Army during the Napoleonic Wars to reward long-serving sergeants.

 Unfortunately he was hospitalised soon after arriving in South Africa for the second time and was transported back to the UK on the SS Orient in February 1902.
 He died in the Aldershot Hospital of Valvular Disease of the Heart on 22 June 1902 and was buried at the Military Cemetery at Aldershot.
 This had been brought on following an attack of rheumatic fever, a common cause then of the disease.
-After his death Grace remarried in 1908.
+After his death Grace was remarried in 1908 to John Herbert Robinson in Lancashire.